Itsfitts/AppCoder/README.md

 Export the generated code to continue development on a desktop with professional tools.

 ---

+**What is AppCoder able to do?**
+*   **Not much yet:** Since it is the first version you are only able to generate bery simple apps.
+*   For example a dice roaling app might be possible or a app that greets you in many languages when opening.
+*   After the first build which takes longer follow up builds will only take around 1 minute from writing you app descriptio  to having the finished app installed on your phone.
+---

 ## ⚠️ Important Notes & Known Issues (MVP v1.0.0) [Bug fixes are planned 🛠️]